 Is your pitch deck ready to wow potential clients for your social media agency?
 Or is lacking some key components?
 Make sure your agency pitch deck is everything it needs to be before you present it.

 Social media agencies typically offer high-value, detailed services to potential clients that could drastically impact their businesses.
-So, it’s common that a client will shop through multiple options for agencies before settling on one.
+So, a client usually will shop through multiple options for agencies before settling on one.

 We want you to land those strong, high-value clients that you’re looking for.

-In this post, we’re going to go over how to create a stellar agency pitch deck that will help you demonstrate exactly what you can offer and convert clients.
+In this post, we’re looking at how to create a stellar agency pitch deck that will help you demonstrate exactly what you can offer and convert clients.

-It goes into detail about what your services include and the benefits that you believe (or know!) you can offer.
-This is your direct sales pitch straight to the potential customer.
+The pitch deck goes into detail about what your services include and the benefits that you believe (or know!) you can offer.
+That is your direct sales pitch straight to the potential customer.

 Most agencies have a standard pitch deck that they use for most pitches, though they may adapt it or personalize it for each client.